Israel's Benjamin Netanyahu to seek immunity from corruption charges | DW | 01.01.2020

 A decision on granting or rejecting immunity for Netanyahu will likely not be made before Israel's next general election in early March.

-In a speech announcing his decision, Netanyahu said he was entitled to parliament's protection, adding that the criminal charges against him were politically motivated.
+In a speech announcing his decision, Netanyahu said he was entitled to parliament's protection, claiming that the criminal charges against him were politically motivated.
+He has frequently denied any wrongdoing, asserting that he is the victim of a conspiracy to oust him.

-"I want to lead Israel for many more years to achieve historical successes," he said.
+"I want to lead Israel for many more years to achieve historical successes," Netanyahu said.

-The right-wing leader was indicted in November over charges of fraud, breach of trust and bribery.
+Benny Gantz, the head of the centrist Blue and White party and Netanyahu's main political rival, said that the announcement was a "sad day for Israel."

+He accused the prime minister of acting out of personal interest and not out of consideration for the future of Israel.

 rs/sms (AP, dpa, Reuters)